 - A similar Competence is available for some races in the Tabletop RPG based off Naheulbeuk : "Touching naivety" grants the character a +4 bonus to all Charisma rolls in order to get forgiven by the rest of the party for any laughably catastrophic mistake.
 Considering how stupid, clumsy (read "very keen to accidentally shoot allies in the back while trying to cover them") elves can be in the Naheulbeuk Universe, they automatically start the adventure with this competence.

 - The Collectible Card Game Weiss Schwarz uses moe as its primary selling point, allowing moe stalwarts such as the Lucky Star and Clannad casts to wage bloody moe battle against each other.

-- In The Phantom of the Opera, Christine is an perfect example of a Moe done well.
+- Christine is a perfect example of a Moe done well.

 - Meg Giry could also qualify for this.

 - Danganronpa: Trigger Happy Havoc: Chihiro Fujisaki serves as this In-Universe, having a sizable fanbase due to looking like a "small, frightened animal".
 Even before his secret is revealed, he serves as the Token Mini-Moe to both the boys and girls.